captainzero93/ESP32-LaserCounter/README.md

 - Develop iOS companion app
 - Improve power efficiency for longer battery life

-License
+## License

 This project is available under a dual licence:

-Non-Commercial Use: For non-commercial purposes, this project is licenced under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0).
+1. **Non-Commercial Use**: For non-commercial purposes, this project is licenced under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0).
 This allows for sharing and adaptation of the code for non-commercial purposes, with appropriate attribution.

-Commercial Use: Any commercial use, including but not limited to selling the code, using it in commercial products or services, or any revenue-generating activities, requires a separate commercial licence.
+2. **Commercial Use**: Any commercial use, including but not limited to selling the code, using it in commercial products or services, or any revenue-generating activities, requires a separate commercial licence.
 You must contact the project owner to discuss terms before deployment.

 Please see the [LICENCE](LICENCE) file for full details on both licences.

-By using this project, you agree to abide by the terms of the appropriate license based on your intended use.
+By using this project, you agree to abide by the terms of the appropriate licence based on your intended use.

 ## Acknowledgments